simonesilvestroni/m2m-website/_posts/2021-06-03-the-die-is-cast.md

 ### Vocals

-I treated all the vocal tracks with my go-to set of multiple tracks running parallel compression.
+I treated Dan's original vocal tracks with my go-to set of multiple tracks running parallel compression.
 LA-2A, a Vari-Mu (I'm currently using a premium Klanghelm plugin), an 1176 and a Fairchild.

 ### Sound effects

-A couple of samples, a classic in my original productions, completed the remixes. _Land Of Kings_ features the exact TV announcement that I witnessed at sunup on the day of the referendum (see video above). _Papillon_ references a well-known section of the [maiden speech by Jo Cox](https://www.youtube.com/watch?v=u3OQRnJ1zrQ) — murdered by a far-right extremist a few days before the referendum — at the House of Commons.
+A couple of samples completed the remixes. _Land Of Kings_ features the exact TV announcement that I witnessed at sunup on the day of the referendum (see video above). _Papillon_ references a well-known section of the [maiden speech to Parliament by Jo Cox](https://www.youtube.com/watch?v=u3OQRnJ1zrQ), murdered by a far-right extremist a few days before the referendum.

 ## Credits